 Next step is to connect to Xink Cloud so the Xink Exchange Connector can pull your users and signatures from your Xink Cloud account to your local settings database.
 To do so you need to create an API user in Xink:

-- Go to http://app.xink.io and sign in with you administrator credentials.
+- Go to http://app.xink.io and sign in with your administrator credentials.

-- Go to the settings menu (the cog-icon at the top-right corner) and choose “Admins”.
+- Go to the settings menu (the gear wheel at the top-right corner) and choose “Admins”.

 - Click “API Users” in the list to the left.